Costs to consider

 It is important to note that students residing in on-campus accommodation are required to vacate the premises for approximately three weeks over the December holidays so you will need to make alternative arrangements for accommodation over this period.
 Most students tell us they generally go on holiday, stay with friends or return home.

-The Student Activities Fee is due for payment at the start of each semester with all other fees.
+The Bond University Student Services and Amenities Fee is due for payment at the start of each semester with all other fees.
 Continuing students’ access carries over to the next semester.
 New students can access facilities and services when they are enrolled for their first semester.

 As at all universities, you will need to allow around $300 per semester for text books, stationery, software and other resources.
 These costs can be off-set by selling old texts and buying second-hand at the Bond Book Sale held during Orientation Week before the start of each semester.